mmccravy/class_checker/README.md

 # class_checker
-A python script that automates class registration
+A python script that automates class registration by continuing to login